jmuia/micro.hs/fnl/micro/chords/README.md

 an alternative to traditional key bindings, along with a visual interface for discoverability.

-For exmaple, hitting the `<LEADER>` keybinding brings up the root menu:
+For example, hitting the `<LEADER>` keybinding brings up the root menu:

 ![alt text](../../../assets/micro.chords-example-1.png)